molmicdx/mtb-pipeline/README.md

 3. Debug run: `scons --debug=explain`

-4. Variant callers included in the current pipeline: GATK HaplotypeCaller, bcftools, FreeBayes, DiscoSnp, DeepVariant, VarDict, delly, Lancet.
+4. Variant callers included in the current pipeline: GATK HaplotypeCaller, bcftools, FreeBayes, DiscoSnp, DeepVariant, VarDict, Lancet.

+### Calling sequenced variants

+1. Add FASTQ files to the `sequenced/output/reads` directory.

+2. Configure pipeline parameters, including variant name, by editing the values in `sequenced/configs/settings.conf`.

+3. Run the pipeline as described in *Run the SCons pipeline*.

+4. Checking variant calls is not yet implemented.

 ### The pipeline in bash